Paper Planes (film): Production

 On 9 November 2013, filming had begun in Perth in Western Australia and in Tokyo with Robert Connolly directing.
 Sam Worthington, David Wenham, Julian Dennison, and Ed Oxenbould star in the film.

 Principal photography took place in both country and metro Western Australia, though the film states the setting as being in New South Wales (given they "drive down to Sydney").
-Locations used for filming include an abandoned school in Roleystone, an old house in Baldivis, HBF Stadium (previously known as Challenge Stadium until 2014), Whiteman Park, the Perth Zoo, and the Aviation Heritage Museum in Bull Creek.
+Locations used for filming include an abandoned school in Roleystone, an old house in Baldivis, Challenge Stadium, Whiteman Park, the Perth Zoo, and the Aviation Heritage Museum in Bull Creek.
 Fifteen students from Roleystone Community College were extras in the film.

 Release

 Paper Planes was released in theatres throughout Australia on 15 January 2015, and on DVD and Blu-ray on 24 June 2015 by Roadshow Entertainment.

 Critical response and box office

 This film holds an 85% approval rating on Rotten Tomatoes based on 27 reviews.
 By the end of its run, it had grossed A$9.61 million at the Australian box office.

 Jim Schembri of 3AW wrote in his review, "In one of the great career gear shifts in recent memory, Melbourne director Robert Connolly, who gave us such searing dramas as The Bank, Three Dollars, and Balibo, delivers an adorable family film that is uplifting, warm, winning, and most of all, funny."

 Fiona Williams of sbs.com.au says, "there's a lot to like in Paper Planes' ideas about ingenuity and resilience, and that may bode well for getting bums off the beach and onto seats in the film's late summer school holiday release period."